WebAssembly/interface-types/proposals/interface-types/Explainer.md

 Adapter functions are structured the same as core functions, with three main
 differences:
-* Adapter funtions are a different kind of definition than core functions so:
+* Adapter functions are a different kind of definition than core functions so:
    * In the text format, adapter functions start with `adapter_func` instead of `func`.
    * In the binary format, adapter functions go into a new adapter function